InteractiveVisualizations

 Two Faces of Every Word

-The model has two separate vectors for every word — not one.
+The model has two separate vectors for every word, not one.
 Here’s why:

-W — “When I’m the main word”
+W: “When I’m the main word”

 When “king” is the center word and the model asks “what words appear near king?”, it uses W[king].
 Think of it as the word describing itself.

-W′ — “When I’m somebody’s neighbor”
+W′: “When I’m somebody’s neighbor”

 When “king” is a context word and the model checks “is king likely to appear near queen?”, it uses W′[king].
 Think of it as others describing what it’s like to be near king.

 Because these two roles get different gradient updates during training, the two vectors for the same word can end up quite different.
 The chart below measures this: a tall bar means the word describes itself the same way others describe it; a short or negative bar means the two perspectives learned very different things.
+In practice, only W is kept as the final word embedding; W′ is discarded after training.